UWPCE-PythonCert/PythonCertDevel/source/modules/GitWorkflow.rst

 .. _git_workflow:

-Git Workflow
+git Workflow
 ============

 Git is a very flexible system that can be used in a lot of different ways to manage code development.
 This page describes the workflow we are using for this class -- about as simple a workflow as you can have with git.

 We start with an overview of the usual process.
 This overview may be all you need for future work, once you have created your home directory within the students directory.

 The instructions following the overview are very explicit for those new to git and the command line.

 The usual process